Branching processes with pairwise interactions: Introduction and main results

-Following Lambert \cite{La2005}, our aim is to provide a deeper insight into the law of the extinction time $\zeta_{0}$.
-With this purpose in mind, we will show how to extend the results established by Lambert to our case.
+Next, following Lambert \cite{La2005}, we provide a deeper insight into the law of the extinction time $\zeta_{0}$.
+With this purpose in mind, we will show how to extend the results established in \cite{La2005} to our case.
 The proofs are based in a slight adaptation to those of \cite{La2005}, and thus, we leave the details to the interested reader to keep this article of a reasonable size; see Section \ref{sec4} below.
-Nevertheless, we believe that these results are important by their own and must be reported for future reference.
+Nevertheless, we believe that these results are important in their own right and must be reported for future reference.